SShak/xmonadrecompile/README.md

 Under General Options uncomment HookDir and set the file path to /etc/pacman.d/hooks/ if it is not alread set.

 Now you don't need to worry about borking your system if you forget to recompile!

+p.s.
+While you are in pacman.conf st your ParrallelDownloads = 5, because if you don't....what are you really doing with your life?